RBrynsvold/Capstone/replication_instructions.md

    _For advanced users, there is the option to download and model the full 28k-book corpus.
 See notes at the bottom._

+5. Set the run parameters for both scripts by tunneling in to the ec2 with a jupyter notebook

+    Open a browser window, and enter <your ec2 IPv4 address>:8080
+    Enter password 'admin'
+    Launch the 'set_run_params.ipynb' notebook, and execute all cells.
+        _Defaults are given for parameter, but here is where you can tweak parameters for experimentation._

 5. Execute the dimensional reduction script

    For this step you must enter the Capstone/py_scripts directory: